Prevent

-• Colorectal cancer is the second leading cause of cancer deaths in the United States, but it is highly preventable through regular screening.
+• Colorectal cancer is the second leading cause of cancer deaths in the U.S., with 150,000+ cases each year.

-• Rates of colorectal cancer in adults under 50 have increased by nearly 15% in the last decade, making early awareness and screening critical.
+• Rates in adults under 50 have increased 15% in the past decade, now making up 12% of all diagnoses, often at later stages.

-• Common symptoms in younger adults include rectal bleeding, persistent abdominal pain, unexplained weight loss, and changes in bowel habits—signs that should not be ignored.
+• Common symptoms: rectal bleeding, abdominal pain, weight loss, bowel changes.

-Screening now starts at age 45 for average-risk individuals due to a rise in colorectal cancer cases among younger adults.
-Lowering the screening age helps catch cancer earlier and prevents more cases by addressing precancerous polyps sooner.
+Screening now begins at age 45 for average-risk individuals to detect colorectal cancer earlier and remove precancerous polyps before they progress.

 When to Stop

-Routine screening is generally recommended to stop at age 75, depending on overall health and life expectancy.
-For individuals aged 76-85, screening decisions should be personalized based on health status and screening history.
-Studies have shown that even a first screening after the age of 80 may be appropriate, highlighting the importance of individualized decision-making in this age group.
-Consult with your healthcare provider to determine what’s best for you.
+Routine colorectal cancer screening is generally recommended until age 75, depending on overall health and life expectancy.
+For adults aged 76–85, screening should be individualized based on health and prior screenings.
+Talk with your healthcare provider to decide what’s best for you.

 The Importance of Early Detection